 It is important that parents start the process as soon as concerns emerge as it can be as long as two years to wait for a publicly-funded assessment through the British Columbia Autism Assessment Network (BCAAN).
 If your child makes sudden developmental gains, which does happen, then you can cancel the appointment.
 Because of the long waiting lists, many parents decide to pay for a private diagnosis, but those waiting times are also long, from four to nine months.

 As of October 2021, funding for private assessment is available through Variety – the Children’s Charity for families with limited ability to afford the cost of private assessment.
 Their current processing time for grant application is about 8 to 10 weeks because of the volume of applications received.
-For information on Variety’s grant for private autism assessment, please see ACT’s Information Database.
+For information on Variety’s grant for private autism assessment, please see ACT’s AID Search.
 For Indigenous children live on reserve, there is also Jordan’s Principle providing funding for private assessment.
-For more information on Jordan’s Principle, please see ACT’s Information Database
+For more information on Jordan’s Principle, please see ACT’s AID Search

 Positive steps you can take while waiting